andy192700/psdoframework/Documentation/CLIFunctions.md

 [System.reflection.MethodInfo] $methodInfo = doing get-methodinfo -methodName SomeMethod -type ([MyClass]) -parameters @("some argument", "some other argument")
 ```

-### Read-Args
+### Args
-The read-args method is provided as a convenience method returning a `Dictionary[string, object]`, it is generally used when verifying mock method calls.
+The args method is provided as a convenience method returning a `Dictionary[string, object]`, it is generally used when verifying mock method calls.

 Parameters:
 | Parameter Name  | Required | Desription | Type | Default Value |